-Figure 5.4 provides an example of a tornado diagram.
-The ICER for the Reference (base) was less than €2,000 per QALY (€1,662), which would be considered highly cost-effective.
+Figure 7.4 provides an example of a tornado diagram.
+The ICER for the Reference (base) was less than $\notin 2,000$ per QALY ($\notin 1,662$), which would be considered highly cost-effective.
 Most of the parameters considered had relatively little impact on the estimates of cost-effectiveness, even when set at their most extreme values in the sensitivity analysis.
-In some instances, the intervention became cost-saving compared to no screening (i.e., an ICER less than €0 per QALY gained).
+In some instances, the intervention became cost saving compared to no screening (that is to say, an ICER less than $\notin 0$ per QALY gained).
 The most influential parameters were the discount rate and costs of colonoscopy.
-However, even for these most influential parameters, the screening scenario remained highly cost-effective in all analyses (i.e., an ICER of less than €5,000 per QALY).
+However, even for these most influential parameters, the screening scenario remained highly cost-effective in all analyses (that is to say, an ICER of less than \in 5,000 per QALY).